 2001 Brad Paisley joins the cast of the Grand Ole Opry.

 1997 ABC airs Hey, Hey, It's the Monkees, a one-hour comedy special written and directed by original Monkee Mike Nesmith.
-From their '60s pad, the group recall their old shenanigans and sing a medley of their classic hits: "Last Train To Clarksville", "Daydream Believer", "(I'm Not Your) Steppin' Stone", "I'm A Believer" and "Pleasant Valley Sunday."
+From their '60s pad, the group recalls their old shenanigans and sings a medley of their classic hits: "Last Train To Clarksville," "Daydream Believer," "(I'm Not Your) Steppin' Stone," "I'm A Believer" and "Pleasant Valley Sunday."

 1996 Eazy-E's posthumous album Str8 off tha Streetz of Muthaphukkin Compton debuts at #3 on the Billboard 200 chart and #1 on the R&B/Hip-Hop Albums chart.

 1995 25 years after agreeing to sing at Marcia Brady's prom, Davy Jones reunites with the Bradys... sort of.
 Jones and fellow Monkees Peter Tork and Micky Dolenz appear in the spoof The Brady Bunch Movie.
 Jones performs at the prom again, singing a grungy rendition of "Girl," the same song he sang on the TV show.